 Designing your dream home is exciting!
-You search through thousands of house plans to find the home with just the right look for you, your family, and the neighborhood you'll put it in.
-You look over the floor plan, and though you're not a designer yourself, it checks off the boxes at the top of your mind: open floor plan, master on the first floor, nice laundry room/mud room attached garage . . . so you decide to buy the plan.
+You search thousands of floor plans to find the home with just the right look for you, your family, and the neighborhood youll put it in.
+You look over the floor plan, and though youre not a designer yourself, it checks off the boxes at the top of your mind: open floor plan, master on the first floor, nice laundry room/mudroom attached garage . . . so you decide to buy the plan.

-You may not have paid attention to all of the details you should have, and because you're not a designer, you were unaware of some the common pitfalls people face when deciding on the right floor plans for them and their families.
+You may not have paid attention to all of the details you should have, and because youre not a designer, you were unaware of some of the common pitfalls people face when deciding on the right floor plans for them and their families.

-This charming Cottage style 3-bedroom, 3-bath home with rustic and Craftsman touches has lots of features that may be attractive to today's home buyers.
-The open floor plan and main floor master with large walk-in closet fit for two are appealing, as are the vaulted ceilings in the front porch, foyer, lodge room (or great room), and covered rear porch.
-Plus, the second main-floor bedroom has a semi-private bathroom nearby and nice walk-in closet.
-In addition, there's a third bedroom and bath upstairs and room for two more bedrooms, a bath, a social room, and storage in the basement when you're ready to finish it (Plan #198-1038).
+This charming Cottage style 3-bedroom, 3-bath home with rustic and Craftsman touches has many features that may be attractive to todays home buyers.
+The open floor plan and main floor master with a large walk-in closet fit for two are appealing, as are the vaulted ceilings in the front porch, foyer, lodge room (or great room), and covered rear porch.
+Plus, the second main-floor bedroom has a semi-private bathroom nearby and a nice walk-in closet.
+Also, theres a third bedroom and bath upstairs and room for two more bedrooms, a bath, a social room, and storage in the basement when youre ready to finish it (Plan #198-1038).
 However, not every floor plan is right for every family.
-The kitchen and adjacent dining area may not be big enough for a family that entertains a lot; they may want a formal dining room in addition, as well as a bigger kitchen and perhaps a connected hearth room.
+The kitchen and adjacent dining area may not be big enough for a family that entertains a lot; they may want a formal dining room in addition, as well as a larger kitchen and perhaps a connected hearth room.
 And though they might like the idea of a covered rear porch and a deck, the masonry fireplace out there could be a budget buster.

 1. Overlooking Your Current Lifestyle